Family Centered Care

 - If the need arises, you can meet with her on a one-to-one basis as an out-patient.
 These out-patient visits are covered by Sooner Care and some insurance.
 You can ask your doctor or pediatrician to refer you or you can just call and schedule an appointment without a referral.

 EASTAR Health Services encourages all new moms to breastfeed.
 Sometimes it’s hard to breastfeed in public, that’s why EASTAR Health Services created a Lactation Room.
-It’s located on the second floor, just outside of the Labor and Delivery area.
+It’s located on the third floor, just outside of the Postpartum Unit on EASTAR’s EAST Campus.
 This private room allows mothers to nurse or pump in a quiet and calm environment.
 This room has been designated for use to guests, visitors, and staff that are breastfeeding their babies.